All Episodes

 He rejected it.

-He rejected it as they said that the Republicans have offered another ransom.
+He said, the Republicans have offered another ransom.

 I sit here, I'm as far away from Washington to be in the continental U.S. as you can get here in Los Angeles, and I'm still stunned that those guys much closer than I don't see this.